rust-lang-deprecated/failure/book/src/fail.md

 Errors can also generate a backtrace when they are constructed, helping you determine the place the error was generated and every function that called into that.
-Like causes, this is entirely optional - the authors of each failure have to decide of generating a backtrace is appropriate in their use case.
+Like causes, this is entirely optional - the authors of each failure have to decide if generating a backtrace is appropriate in their use case.

 The backtrace method allows all errors to expose their backtrace if they have one.
 This enables a consistent method for getting the backtrace from an error: